 Most of the photos on this page where taken with a Sony a6000 & a G18mm-105mm f/4 lens.
 I also snapped a few quick photos of with my smart phone (mostly during the evening finish line), So between a good quality smartphone and decent DSLR or a mirror-less camera with good lenses, you should have plenty of photographic firepower to catch the days events.
 Also don’t forget to bring a few extra batteries or chargers, its along day, and I went through two full-charged batteries on my Sony before the end of the day..

 Can I bring my drone? this is an interesting question, I surprising saw quite a few drones (DJI inspire’s, mavic’s buzzing around) right over the water during the start.
-I’m not sure, but I suspect with all the helicopter traffic (three of them at race start) in the area, you’re most certainty violating FAA rules by flying drones in close proximity to other aircraft.
+I’m not sure, but I suspect with all the helicopter traffic (three of them at race start, plus one that follows the lead athletes most of the day) in the area, you’re most certainty violating FAA rules by flying drones in close proximity to other aircraft.
 Use sound judgement, and abide by FAA rules not to fly over people or with aircraft in the area.
 I would recommend you save your drone footage for the week before the race.

 What to wear / When to eat…